Good Academic Standing

 - Students who have earned 60 credit hours and have failed to achieve a cumulative grade point average of 2.0.

-A student will be subject to an academic suspension if they have:
+A student may be subject to Academic Suspension if the student:

 - Failed to achieve the required minimum grade point average after two consecutive semesters/terms.